 Seems like when I talk to people about dates, they either love em’ or hate em’.
-More often than not, I get the scrunched up face look when I talk about dates.
+More often than not, I get the scrunched up face look when I talk about date recipes.
 I was a hater when my cousin tried to convince me otherwise.
 She swore that dates were good in her various concoctions…

 Perhaps it was fear of more fiber, like after you’ve changed to a plant based diet and begin integrating liberal amounts of beans and greens into your diet.
 What is that going on in my bowels??!